alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-11-27-domain-driven-design-notes.markdown

 Because the Value Objects do not have a lifetime different from that of the Entity that holds them (and they don't have an ID), they should be serialized in the same table as the Entity itself.
 A good analogy is with an integer; we would not create a separate table to store integers.

 The example below is from a hypothetical DDD snack machine application implementation.
 Please note the type of code each class contains.
-Low level algorthms in Value Objects and higher level orchestration in the Entity.
+Low level algorithms in Value Objects and higher level orchestration in the Entity.
 Entities can be uniquely identified and restored from the database.
 A lot of logic is stored inside Value Objects like, for instance, the management of banknotes and coins inside the machine.

 ```java
 public class SnackMachine extends Entity<UUID> {